NTRajapaksha/stock-Closing-Price-Prediction/README.md

 Comparison Table: Compare actual historical closing prices with predicted values to evaluate model accuracy.

-🎯 Purpose
+## 🎯 Purpose

 The project is designed to provide a deeper understanding of stock market trends by analyzing past stock prices and predicting future closing prices.

+## Outcome:
 Final report of the project also included in the repository.